 The College works with providers when:

-• A partner can support the College where we have capacity issues.
-We are able to widen our curriculum offer; offering new areas of curriculum which the College does not offer.
+- A partner can support the College where we have capacity issues.
+So, we can widen our curriculum offer; offering new areas of curriculum which the College does not offer.

-The College will work with approximately 3-6 partners on a subcontracted basis this academic year subject to the restrictions of the existing SFA Notice of Concern.
-Subcontracts will be offered on ESFA programmes across both Adults (19+) and Young People (16-18).
+Subcontracts will be offered on ESFA/devolved budget programmes across both Adults (19+) and Young People (16-18) and HE.
 The City of Liverpool College has robust partnership management processes in place that have been subject to external and internal audit.

 The College will retain an agreed amount of funding generated from subcontracted provision based on the level of risk, support and administration requirements associated with each partner as follows:-

 The College retains an element of funding to meet provider obligations in respect of; the ILR, compliance and audit, quality and curriculum assurance and training.